webclinic017/edgedb/docs/resources/guides/tutorials/rest_apis_with_fastapi.rst

 1. Import ``gel``.

-2. Create an Gel client.
+2. Create a Gel client.

 3. Get the identity ID from the Gel Auth server response.